 About Cameron Psychiatry

-Cameron Psychiatry provides counseling and care to patients over the age of 15 who are dealing with emotional and behavioral challenges, such as depression, anxiety, family issues, relationship concerns, stress and more.
+Cameron Psychiatry in Angola, Indiana provides counseling and care to patients of all ages who are dealing with emotional and behavioral challenges, such as depression, anxiety, family issues, relationship concerns, stress and more.
 The Cameron Psychiatry team works in conjunction with primary care physicians to provide a full spectrum of care.
 Our goal is to encourage healthy relationships and behavioral stability through compassionate, professional care.
 All treatment is provided on an outpatient basis.

 What Is a Psychiatrist?